Hardy Boyz: Expedition of Gold (2014–2017)

-In late 2016 and early 2017, while still carrying the TNA World Tag Team Championship, they embarked on their so-called Expedition of Gold—a self-styled tour across independent and international promotions, showcased on Impact Wrestling.
-Matt and Jeff sought to win additional tag belts to establish themselves as "the greatest tag team in all of space and time."
+In late 2016 and early 2017, while still carrying the TNA World Tag Team Championship, they embarked on what they referred to as the Expedition of Gold — a tour across independent and international promotions, showcased on Impact Wrestling, as they sought to win additional tag team championships to establish themselves as "the greatest tag team in all of space and time."
 During this phase they captured tag titles in multiple promotions: Mexico’s The Crash, West Virginia’s All Star Wrestling, Maryland’s MCW Pro Wrestling, their own OMEGA Championship Wrestling, and Chile’s Wrestling Superstar, with some title victories even aired on Impact Wrestling broadcasts.

 Their TNA contracts officially expired on February 27, 2017.
 However, since television had been pre-taped, they continued to be recognized on Impact as TNA Tag Team Champions.
 They offered to drop the belts at the next tapings, but TNA’s parent company Anthem declined.
 On the March 3 taping (aired March 16), Impact Wrestling formally vacated the tag titles.

 On March 4, 2017, the Hardys debuted for Ring of Honor (ROH) at Manhattan Mayhem VI, defeating The Young Bucks to win the ROH World Tag Team Championship.
 Since Impact had not yet aired the storyline of vacating the TNA titles, they were at that moment recognized simultaneously as TNA and ROH champions—a unique occurrence in tag team history.
 They lost the ROH belts back to The Young Bucks in a ladder match at Supercard of Honor XI on April 1, 2017.
 Following the loss, it was announced that their ROH contracts had also expired.